GoodDollar/GoodProtocolUI/README.md

-# GoodSwap Interface
+# GoodProtocol Interface

 [![Styled With Prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg)](https://prettier.io/)

-An open source interface for GoodSwap -- a protocol for decentralized exchange of Ethereum tokens.
+An open source interface for GoodProtocol -- a protocol for decentralized exchange of Ethereum tokens.

 - Website: [gooddollar.org](https://gooddollar.org/)
 - Docs: [docs.gooddollar.org/](https://docs.gooddollar.org/)
 - Twitter: [@gooddollarorg](https://twitter.com/gooddollarorg?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor)
 - Discord: [GoodDollar](https://discord.gg/94g9svgz)

-## Accessing the GoodSwap Interface
+## Accessing the GoodProtocol Interface

 GoodDollar currently is not running its own frontend — making the system more decentralized and censorship-resistant.
 Users thus have to use one of the frontends provided by our community, like this one for example: